codex-storage/codex-docs/ko/codex/terms-of-use.md

 ### 2) Disclaimers

-The Website is provided by us on an ‘as is’ basis and you use the Website at your own sole discretion and risk.
+The Website is provided by us on an 'as is' basis and you use the Website at your own sole discretion and risk.

 We disclaim all warranties of any kind, express or implied, including without limitation the warranties of merchantability, fitness for a particular purpose, and non-infringement of intellectual property or other violation of rights.
 We do not warrant or make any representations concerning the completeness, accuracy, legality, utility, reliability, suitability or availability of the use of the Website, the content on this Website or otherwise relating to the Website, such content or on any sites linked to this site.These disclaimers will apply to the maximum extent permitted by applicable law.